jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 - Web pages are more likely to render and/or behave as they were designed to.

 Disadvantages:
 - Security is greatly diminished.
+Mitigation:
+    * The preset lists of blocked hosts.
 - Privacy is greatly diminished.
+Mitigation:
+    * The preset lists of blocked hosts.